Slide

 Yanay Ofran, Ph.D.

-Dr. Yanay Ofran is co-founder and chief scientific officer of Aulos and chief executive officer of Biolojic Design.
-A computational biophysicist and biotech entrepreneur, his scientific work focuses on the application of artificial intelligence and computational biology to the study of genomes, diseases and drugs.
-As founder of Biolojic Design, Dr. Ofran developed the company’s proprietary artificial intelligence discovery platform to predict and design the interactions between antibodies and proteins.
-He is also co-founder and chairman of Ukko, a venture capital-backed biotech company that designs healthy and safe proteins for the food and agricultural sectors.
+Yanay Ofran, the chief executive officer and founder of Biolojic Design, is co-founder and chief scientific officer of Aulos.
+A computational biophysicist and biotech entrepreneur, his scientific work focuses on the application of artificial intelligence and computational biology to the study of proteins, genomes and drugs.
+As founder of Biolojic Design, Dr. Ofran led the development of the company’s proprietary artificial intelligence discovery platform for the design of antibodies.
+Yanay is also co-founder and chairman of Ukko, a biotech company that designs and develops mRNA vaccines for the treatment of food allergies.

-Dr. Ofran received a Ph.D. in Molecular Biophysics and Biomedical Informatics with distinction from Columbia University and was a professor of bioinformatics and molecular research at Bar-Ilan University in Israel.
+Dr. Ofran received a Ph.D. with distinction in Molecular Biophysics and Biomedical Informatics from Columbia University and was a professor of bioinformatics and molecular research at Bar-Ilan University.
 He is the author of over 100 papers and patents.

 Mace Rothenberg, M.D.